pangeo-data/cmr/pangeo/README.md

             - % conda list
             - % conda env export -f environment.yml

-Meanwhile same folder jupyterlab-workspace.json supports jupyterlab.
+- same folder jupyterlab-workspace.json supports jupyterlab.

-Meanwhile the postBuild script has the stuff to extend jupyter notebook to jupyter lab
+- the postBuild script has the stuff to extend jupyter notebook to jupyter lab

-repo2docker will read these files and create the docker image with all this stuff.
+- repo2docker will read these files and create the docker image with all this stuff.

-hubploy calls the repo2docker api.
+- hubploy calls the repo2docker api.

-hubploy is called by circle.ci
+- hubploy is called by circle.ci